Skip to content ↓

 Punctuality to school is crucial.
 Lateness to school causes disruption to that individual’s learning and to that of the other pupils in the class.
 It is paramount therefore that all pupils arrive at school on time.

-• Registration takes place at 8.55am and students who arrive after 9.00am will be recorded as late for school.
+• Registration takes place at 8.50am and students who arrive after registration will be recorded as late for school.

 • Morning registration will close at 9.30am.
-If a pupil arrives after this time, the lateness will be recorded as a U code (an unauthorised absence) and can be subject to prosecution by the local authority.
+If a pupil arrives after this time, the lateness will be recorded as a O code (an unauthorised absence) and can be subject to prosecution.

 • Lateness will be dealt with through the school monitoring system and may be referred to Education Welfare.